 I'm very interested to know if there are people with some time to spare who would be keen to work with me toward a .NET version of OCaml.
 I've talked this over from time to time with Xavier, and have done a lot of foundational work for the core language when building a .NET compiler for Haskell.
-If you think would be interested, or would simply like to join a mailing list devoted to talking about getting Caml running and interoperating on .NET, then please let me know!
+If you think would be interested, or would simply like to join a mailing list devoted to talking about getting Caml running and interoperating on .NET, then please let me know!22

-This was the first explicit public indication of the author's desire to create a version of OCaml targeting .NET.
-Leroy replied on 2001-02-08:
+This was the first explicit public indication of my desire to create a version of OCaml targeting .NET.
+Leroy replied on February 8, 2001: